jay3sh/mepage/_posts/2009-05-29-android-development-with-vim-eclim.md

 layout: post
 title: "Android development with Vim + Eclim"
 ---
-"Android development with Vim + Eclim"
+Android development with Vim + Eclim
 ===
 Let me repeat a millionth time that Vim is my favorite code editor.
 I however have been lured by Eclipse's glitter in the areas such as code completion, live debugging and graphic representation of various aspects of a project.
 But Eclipse code editor is only a bit better than Notepad, if compared to Vim.
 As a compromise I found the viPlugin.
 I used it for a while.
 It's not as rich as Vim, but good enough.
 (BTW, it is probably the first piece of software I ever paid for).